-Date and Time of Inspections Tuesday, October 4th and Wednesday, October 5th 2016 at 9:00 a.m.
+Date and Time of Inspections Friday, October 12th, 2018 at 9:00 a.m.

-The Juvenile Justice Commission had to be split into several teams, each conducting inspections of the juvenile hall: school, kitchen, toilet facilities, showers, examining room, youth's rooms and the exterior and interior of the facility.
+The Juvenile Justice Commission had to be split into two (2) groups, each conducting inspections of the Juvenile Hall: school, kitchen, toilet facilities, showers, examining room, youth's rooms and the exterior and interior of the facility.
 Commissioners interviewed the administrative staff, nursing staff, school staff, food service staff, and youth in custody.
-On the date of the inspections there were 13 boys and 3 girls housed in the facility.
+On the date of the inspections there were 9 boys and 3 girls housed in the facility.